tradingview-pine-seeds/docs/README.md

 - the data can only be updated a few times per day
 - only the daily resolution is available
 - the number of data elements (symbols) is [limited][data_limits]
-- such data [will not appear][ui_symbol_search] in Symbol Search box
+- such data [will not appear][ui_symbol_search] in the symbol search box

 > __Note__
 >
 > Read our [5-minute tutorial](tutorial.md) to get started right now

-Setting up the service includes of several steps:
+Setting up the service includes several steps:

 - [data preparation][data]
 - setting up a [repository][repo]